 According to one expert who literally wrote the book on cheating, not necessarily.
 In When You’re the One Who Cheats, sex and relationship therapist Tammy Nelson, PhD, explores adultery from the cheater’s perspective to gain insight about what motivates the behavior and also what to do about it. ("There are no books out there for the cheaters, just the cheated on," she says, pointing out this is a huge gap in understanding interpersonal relationships holistically.)

-The biggest misunderstanding about cheaters, she says, is the notion of “once a cheater, always a cheater.”
+The biggest misunderstanding about cheaters, she says, is the notion of "once a cheater, always a cheater."
 “Although there may be some truth to it for some; there are a few indicators to look out for when someone is a serial cheater,” Dr. Nelson says.
-Below, she outlines four signs that a transgression in your partner’s past may actually be part of a pattern, and thus, it may be worth taking an audit of your trust.
-(And if all else fails, you could just binge-watch Keeping Up With the Kardashians.)
+Below, she outlines four signs that a transgression in your partner's past may actually be part of a pattern, and thus, it may be worth taking an audit of your trust in them.

 1. Has issues with self-esteem